Istanbul Travel Guide

 Best time to visit Istanbul

 The city enjoys hot, humid summers, and summer is the season most choose to travel to Istanbul.
-It is probably best to plan Istanbul holidays for either early or late summer, though, to avoid the high season crowds and inflated prices.
-Winter is cold, wet and there is often snow, so holiday-makers tend to avoid travelling to Istanbul between November and February.
+It's probably best to plan Istanbul holidays for either early or late summer, though, to avoid the high season crowds and inflated prices.
+Winter is cold, wet and there's often snow, so holiday-makers tend to avoid visiting between November and February.

 What to see in Istanbul